 Double check your Social Security number and date of birth before submitting your application.

-Select “yes” on the job search question (in the weekly claim).
+Select “yes” on the job search question while certifying.
 If you have been temporarily laid off as a result of COVID-19, your work search is adequate so long as you remain able and available to return to your job.
 Changes to job search requirements will be posted on our website at

 “yes.”
 For context, this is a question about you – not about the current situation.
 If you would be available to work if it weren’t for COVID-19, a layoff or if your kids were in school, answer